MeerKatDev/solana-rust-experiments/README.md

 ## native-vault

 This example was taken from [Pinocchio guide](https://github.com/vict0rcarvalh0/pinocchio-guide) and corrected.
-There are no tests, but it contains mainly system program invocations, so Mollusk cannot be used here (or shouldn't!), LiteSvm will instead.
+It contains create account for wallet and pdas, and two examples of transfer (one for wallets and one for pdas) with its respective tests.

 ## For checking the assembly generated on MacOS M1/M2